eosnetworkfoundation/docs/docs/96_faq/index.md

 ### Are there any plans to include transaction failure tracing in state history (github feature request)?

-Yes, this is already supported in the upcoming EOSIO release.
+Yes, this is already supported in the upcoming Antelope release.
 The original `transaction_tracing` logger has been replaced with two new loggers: 1. `transaction_success_tracing` and 2. `transaction_failure_tracing` logger, which provides detailed logs for successful or failed transaction confirmations from relay nodes on the P2P network, respectively.
 The node operator can selectively choose which logger to enable based on whether successful or failed transaction logs are desired.

 ### Are there any metrics for dropped transactions?